butterflypaw/AuditAndCompliance/README.md

 - **Power BI:** Optional for data visualization and reporting.
 - **SharePoint:** Optional for document management and collaboration.

-## Any Supporting Functional Documents
-- Detailed project documentation outlining system architecture, workflows, and API specifications.
-- Mock data examples (CSV files) for testing and demonstration.
-- User manuals or guides for setup, deployment, and maintenance.

 ## Key Differentiators & Adoption Plan
 ### Key Differentiators:
 - Integration of OpenAI's GPT for sophisticated anomaly detection and report generation.